pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-region-ipython
 -------------------------
-Send region at point to IPython interpreter.
+Send the region to a common shell calling the ipython interpreter.

 py-execute-region-ipython-switch
 --------------------------------
-Send region at point to IPython interpreter.
+Send the region to a common shell calling the ipython interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-ipython-noswitch
 ----------------------------------